SumoLogic/terraform-provider-sumologic/website/docs/r/app.html.markdown

 The following arguments are supported:

 - `uuid` - UUID of the app to install/uninstall/upgrade.
 - `version` - Version of the app to install.
-You can either specify a specific version of the app or use latest to install the latest version of the app.
 - `parameters` - (Optional) Map of additional parameters for the app installation.